 The beginning of a New Year is an especially opportune time to put affairs in order.
 We recognize the value in becoming better organized and tying up any loose ends that, despite our best intentions, we may have overlooked during the year.

-When purchasing insurance—whether it’s life, disability or long-term care insurance – most people tend to regard their policies on a “set it and forget it” basis.
+When purchasing insurance—whether it’s life, disability or long-term care insurance—some people might regard their policies on a set-it-and-forget-it basis.
 They typically pay their annual premiums, put their policies in a drawer, and promptly forget about them.

 Great things happen in life—marriage and the birth of children—and sometimes not-so-great things—divorce, accidents or illness.
-Whatever changes may have occurred in your life, you must consider whether those circumstances affect your decision about who the primary beneficiary is on your insurance policies.
+Whatever changes may have occurred in your life, you should consider whether those circumstances affect your decision about who the primary beneficiary is on your insurance policies.
 And if they do, you must make sure to alter your policy immediately to reflect your new beneficiary selection.

-Often, people forget the amount of insurance coverage they have purchased on their policies.
-The New Year is a great time to review all your policies to make sure that your existing coverage is sufficient and in alignment with your current economic circumstances.
+People can forget the amount of insurance coverage they have purchased on their policies.
+The new year is a great time to review all your policies to make sure that your existing coverage is sufficient and in alignment with your current economic circumstances.
 This is especially true of personal disability insurance.
 If you discover that you need to make adjustments to your coverage amounts, then this is an appropriate time to do it.

 This recommendation also applies to all other forms of insurance that you might own.
 For instance, when your property and casualty insurance comes up for renewal, it is important to determine whether your coverage amounts are adequate.
 If a contractor is performing work on your house and there’s a slip or fall resulting in injury, are you certain your assets will be fully protected?

 Is your car insurance adequate?
 Do you have sufficient uninsured motorist coverage?
 Are you eligible for and would you benefit from umbrella insurance coverage?